Humphries-Lab/Lab-Manual/ReadMe.md

 ## About

-The manual was originally written in LaTeX by Mark, then converted to markdown using Pandoc, and finally wrangled into this form by Tomas Fiers.
+The lab manual was originally written in LaTeX by Mark, then converted to markdown using Pandoc, and finally wrangled into this form by Tomas Fiers.

 The website is built using [mkdocs], which is a so called 'static-site generator' (i.e. a markdown-to-html convertor), written in Python.\
-It is styled with the [mkdocs material theme].
+It is styled with the [mkdocs material theme].\
+See the documentation of those two projects for further information on customizing more than just the content of the website.

 [mkdocs]: https://www.mkdocs.org
 [mkdocs material theme]: https://squidfunk.github.io/mkdocs-material